apostrophecms/split-html/README.md

 ### CHANGES IN 0.1.1

 * Works correctly with actual jQuery (at least in Chrome), in addition to working correctly in node with Cheerio as before.
+This required changes to be more pedantic about closing parent tags in the first fragment, and a better simulation of Cheerio's document object.
 * Handles nested parent elements correctly.

 ### CHANGES IN 0.1.0